 The second and third surfaces are cylinders (C2, C3).
-You can measure these using a touch circle macro (see 2.5.4 on page 22).
+You can measure these using a touch circle macro (see "2.5.4 Touch circle internal and external" on page 20).

 The centreline between the two faces of a cylinder is its axis.
 The axis of C2 will define the X and Y origin.